OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/cameras/BakeCamera.md

       <b>String</b>
       <br>
       default:
-      <p class="scene-class-comments">Specifies a Vec2f primitive attribute to use as the uv coordinates.
-If empty, the default uv for the mesh is used.
-The uvs must provide a unique parameterization of the mesh, i.e. a given (u, v) can appear only once on the mesh being baked.</p>
+      <p class="scene-class-comments">Specifies a vec2f primitive attribute to use as the uv coordinates.  if empty, the default uv for the mesh is used.  the uvs must provide a unique parameterization of the mesh, i.e. a given (u, v) can appear only once on the mesh being baked.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.cameras.BakeCamera.attributes.uv_attribute.images data=site.data.user-reference.scene-objects.cameras.BakeCamera-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.cameras.BakeCamera.attributes.uv_attribute.links heading=4-%}
     </p>